LamininSolutions/mfsql-connector/source/mfsql-integration-connector/tips-and-tricks-on-using-the-connector/index.rst

 Dynamically add additional property to class table when inserting/updating records
 ----------------------------------------------------------------------------------

+The Connector will automatically add an additional property to the class table when updating the class table from M-Files to SQL with the following in place:
+ - The property was created in M-Files
+ - spMFDropAndUpdateMetadata was processed after the property is created and before the update in the Connector is processed

+When updating objects from SQL to M-Files, and adding or using an ad hoc property to the object the following should be taken into account.
+ - Create the property in M-Files and select spMFDropAndUpdateMetadata to pull through the property into the Connector.
+The property should update in the MFProperty Table.
+ - If it is an additional property on a class and not defined on the metadata card, it will not automatically be added to the class table.
+ - If a test value is added to one object in the class and the property value is not null, and the class table is updated from M-Files to SQL, the property will automatically be added in the class table at the end of the list of columns.
+ - To add the property in the class table without first refreshing data from M-files with values in this property, care should be taken to:
-An additional property that is not currently in the Class table can be added to the record by adding the column to the class table and then updating the record with updatemethod 0.
-Note that if a lookup property is added then two columns must be added, one for the property and another for the property_id.
-The datatype of the column added must comply with the definition of the SQL datatype as per MFDataType table
+  -  Add the property as a column in the class table with the column name and datatype defined in the MFProperty table and datatype as per MFDataType table
+  -  If a lookup property is added then two columns must be added, one for the property and another for the property_id.

-Alternatively the addition property can be added to any class object in M-Files.
-When the data is syncronised the additional property column will automatically be added to the Class Table.
+  -  Add an entry in the MFClassProperty table for the property to associate the column with the class, and set the rules for handling of the additional property.
+  -  The class and property id in the MFClassProperty table references the id, and not the mfid in the MFProperty and MFClass table.
+Set Required = 0 and IsAdditional = 0.
+RetainIfNull is set to 1 if the update from SQL to MF should add the additional property to all objects in the class..
+If this column is set to 0 then the property will only by added to the metadata card of an object if the property has a value.

 View of Valuelistitems by Class
 --------------------------------